MorvanZhou/sudoku/README.md

 """
 ```

-To visualize the generating procedure, I have made a GUI for animate Wave Function Collapse in sudoku generation.
+To visualize the generating procedure, I have made a GUI for animating Wave Function Collapse in sudoku generation.

 ```python
 import sudokum